 15 Exercises For Children To Do

-The strength exercise for the stomach works out the core, abs and the back.
+This is a strength exercise for the stomach, works out the core, abs, and the back.

 - Rest the forearms on the ground.